-- Determine the expenditures charged to the Measure CC, November 2002 and Measure C, November 2014 bond funds. - Determine whether expenditures charged to the Measure CC, November 2002 and Measure C, November 2014 bond funds have been made in accordance with the bond project list developed by the District's Board of Trustees and approved by the voters, through the approval of Measure CC in November 2002 and Measure C in November 2014. - Determine that amounts expended on salaries and benefits were only to the extent employees perform work associated with the Measure CC, November 2002 and Measure C, November 2014 bond projects as allowable per Opinion 04-110 issued on November 9, 2004 by the State of California Attorney General.
+- Determine the expenditures charged to the Measure CC and Measure C bond funds. - Determine whether expenditures charged to the Measure CC and Measure C bond funds have been made in accordance with the bond project list developed by the District's Board of Trustees and approved by the voters, through the approval of Measure CC and Measure C. - Determine that amounts expended on salaries and benefits were only to the extent employees perform work associated with the Measure CC and Measure C bond projects as allowable per Opinion 04-110 issued on November 9, 2004 by the State of California Attorney General.